srcvfg/1oca1.org/README.md

 # 1oca1.org
-Entrypoint to the new digg.
+Entrypoint for local services provided by us at 1oca1.org feel free to use our services by registring an account, 0auth 0dayphishing.pipe.cache.coockie.one0